-NOTE 10 - CONCENTRATION OF REVENUE
+NOTE 9 - CONCENTRATION OF REVENUE

-Approximately 72% of CFC's revenues from grants and other cash revenue sources for 2018, came from federal sources, and UWGH.
+Approximately 73% and 72% of CFC's revenues from grants and other cash revenue sources for December 31, 2019 and 2018, respectively, came from federal sources and UWGH.
 Loss of funds from these sources would have a material impact on the future operations of CFC.

-NOTE 11 - OPERATING LEASE COMMITMENTS
+NOTE 10 - OPERATING LEASE COMMITMENTS

-CFC leases certain office equipment under a noncancelable operating lease agreement that expired in June 2018, and a new lease was signed in August 2018.
+CFC leases certain office equipment under a non-cancelable operating lease agreement that expired in June 2018, and a new agreement was signed in August 2018 to extend the lease to November 2023.